StoneGnome

 No comments

-The innovative new crochet pattern has just been released.
+The innovative crochet pattern is great as a winter project.
 Tricky Triangles is a mandala presenting a new way to crochet in the round.

 Tricky Triangles Mandala Crochet Pattern